In the following sections, we will outline what IP is, how and when violations occur and how we can help.

 Most intellectual property violations fall under civil law – which in essence concern the legal arbitration of interests between businesses and individuals.
 Some intellectual property violations can fall under criminal law (e.g., counterfeiting) – which results in criminal sanctions and punishments.

-Civil law and intellectual property law is typically restorative.
+Civil law and intellectual property law are typically restorative.
 What this means is that should a dispute reach trial, the judge would typically seek to restore the IP owner to the state they would have been in should the violation never have occurred.
 In these instances, a successfully fought claim would likely result in damages awards equal to lost revenue, and costs.

 As an intellectual property law firm, we seek to resolve disputes that arise from intellectual property violations before trial to minimise the disruption that businesses encounter.